kupehtci/DOCUMENTATION/VIDEOGAMES AI/AI for Videogames.md

 * Chase / Evade

-If chasing an objetive, the "predator" moves to the prey, you are never gone win.
+If chasing an objetive, the "predator" moves to the prey, you are never going to win.
 For a more natural movement,

 * Obstacle avoidance